gabriel-quina/badc/readme.md

 test.pl		          : test instalation program
 write_comm.pl       : write comment on static html reports.

-3) Notes on Logfiles
+3)Notes on Logfiles

 There are several log files, 3 are the more important:
 - Gen_log.txt is the generator logfile.
 - Par_log.txt is the parser logfile.
 - Pilot_log.txt is the logfile that holds all registration, pilot deletion, and other pilot/sqds actions.

 Other logs are:
 clima_control.txt:  logfile with weather setup after a reported mission